Injuries and Safety

 The back is especially vulnerable when weight lifting.
 This is why many serious weight lifters use back supports.

-For good safety in strength training, instead of always using belts for support, it is a good idea to use a slow and controlled motion and keep abdominals braced to help support the back naturally and avoid injury.
+For good safety in strength training, instead of always using belts for support, it is a good idea to use a slow and controlled motion.
+Always keep abdominals braced to help support the back naturally and avoid injury.

 Basic core strengthening exercises are excellent for strengthening abdominals and lower back to support your training and reduce the risk of injury.
 Good core exercises include sit ups, the plank, and the dorsal raise.